ClickHouse/clickhouse-docs/docs/en/guides/sre/configuring-s3-for-clickhouse-use.md

 sidebar_label: Configuring an AWS S3 bucket for use as a ClickHouse disk
 description: Configure AWS IAM user, create an S3 bucket, and use that bucket as a ClickHouse disk.
 ---
-# Use and S3 bucket as a ClickHouse disk
+# Use an S3 bucket as a ClickHouse disk

-This article demonstrates the basics on how to configure an AWS IAM user, create an S3 bucket and configure ClickHouse to use the bucket as an S3 disk.
+This article demonstrates the basics of how to configure an AWS IAM user, create an S3 bucket and configure ClickHouse to use the bucket as an S3 disk.
-You should work with your security team to determine the permissions to be used, consider these as a starting point.
+You should work with your security team to determine the permissions to be used, and consider these as a starting point.

 ## Create an AWS IAM user